AMReX-Astro/Microphysics/sphinx_docs/source/unit_tests.rst

   given a $\rho$, $T$, and $X_k$, call the equation of state and print out the thermodynamic information.

+* ``jac_cell`` :

+  for a single thermodynamic state, compute the analytic Jacobian (using the functions provided by the network) and a numerical finite-difference approximation to the Jacobian and output them, element-by-element, to the display.

 * ``nse_table_cell`` :

   given a $\rho$, $T$, and $Y_e$, evaluate the NSE state via table interpolation